rackerlabs/support-how-to/content/cloud-servers/checking-listening-ports-with-netstat.md

 Common outcomes are as follows:

 -   Nothing is listening on the port.
-Check the service configuration files, and then try restart the service.
+Check the service configuration files, and then restart the service.
 -   The correct service is listening on the correct port.
 In this case you need to test the service more thoroughly.
 Skip to the article on [testing the listening service for response using